karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 {:numbered="false"}

 The author wishes to thank Ray Bellis and Ruth Trevor-Allen for their reviews, feedback and discussion during the initial drafting of this document.

+Further, the author would like to thank the following for providing review, feedback and contribution to the document: Peter Thomassen, Ian Gatenby, David Groves.